sanju09g/major-project-airnb-/README.md

 📌 Project Overview

-   Wanderlust is a full-stack Airbnb clone built with Node.js and Express.js using the MVC architecture.
+   Wanderlust is a responsive full-stack Airbnb clone built with Node.js and Express.js using the MVC architecture.
 It allows users to explore listings, create and manage their own stays, and leave reviews — all      while enforcing user authentication and authorization.
 The app features category-based filtering and Mapbox integration for interactive maps.

 ## 🚀 Features

+  -  Clean and responsive UI for different screen sizes

   - User Authentication (Signup / Login / Logout)